 If you’re buying a computer for university, please do consider a standard laptop (running MS Windows or MacOS X) over a desktop, Chromebook or tablet etc. as such a laptop will be used for the Computational Mathematics practical sessions and project work in the first year.
 The Computational Mathematics course uses Matlab, for which the University has a site licence.
 The software can be downloaded from IT Services and to save time you should install it prior to the first practical session.
 If you do not have a laptop you will be able to borrow one for the sessions, and can apply for access to the computers in the Undergraduate Study Room to work on your projects, please contact Academic Admin to make arrangements.

 Student representation is important and to that end the Mathematics Undergraduate Representation Committee (affectionately known as MURC) forwards your views and suggestions to departmental committees.
 They have produced a Freshers' Guide (Fresher is the name for a first year student) and run an annual bookstall.

 Your college is a great place to socialise, but you might also want to socialise with mathematicians from other colleges.
 There are two societies for mathematicians at Oxford:

 The Invariants are the Oxford University student society for Mathematics.
 They host informal lectures, often given by leading mathematicians, as well as socials and puzzle competitions.
 They also produce a termly magazine and you can find out more about them on their website.

 The Mirzakhani Society

 The Mirzakhani Society is a society for women studying maths at Oxford - its aim is to support students through providing a space to discuss issues that women may encounter during their degrees.
 It holds weekly ‘Sip and Solve’ meetings with tea and cake, and other events such as socials and talks.
-You can find out more about the society on their Facebook page.
+You can find out more about the society on their website.